Shard-Labs/kusama-tips-widget/README.md

 </script>
 ```

-You can disable proposals by passing `allowProposing: false` to the options object.
+You can disable proposals by passing `allowProposing: false` to the options object:

 ```html
 <script>